hegerty/ECON310/README.md

 I write more about <b>writing in Economics</b> in the [book](https://www.scribd.com/document/459205554/Macroeconomic-Data-Analysis-Revised-2020) for ECON 343.

-<b>Here is some "review" material on basic statistics.</b> These are also used in ECON 343 and/or 346.
+<b>Here is some "review" material on basic statistics and regression analysis.</b>
+Some of these are also used in ECON 343 and/or 346 but a few are new for 310.

 [Downloading Free Software: RStudio and gretl](https://www.youtube.com/watch?v=3jzJ1RzazxM)
 [A Very Basic Introduction to R and RStudio](https://youtu.be/is5BXo0HfZs)